- Daily & Weekly newsletters

 Understanding your Belgian income tax bill

-Now that you have filed your tax return, all that you can do is wait for the tax man to send you the bill.
+Now that you have filed your tax return, all that you can do is wait for the tax man to send you the tax assessment or tax bill.

-The “avertissement extrait de role”/”aanslagbiljet” is really the tax bill for your 2017 income.
-This is what it looks like.
-If the tax bill is not sent before 30 June 2019, the taxman may have to pay back all withholding tax but that happens rarely.
+The “avertissement extrait de role”/”aanslagbiljet” is really the tax bill for your 2019 income.
+If you have not seen one before, you can click here to see one.
+If the tax bill is not sent before 30 June 2021, the taxman may have to pay back all withholding tax but that happens rarely.

 If the calculation shows a reimbursement, you will receive that about two months' later.
-And if you have to pay, you have about two months as well.
+And if you have to pay tax, you have about two months as well.

 Receive the tax bill online

-Alternatively, you will always be able to find a copy of your tax bill (and all past tax bills) in your tax box, in MyMinFin, together with the tax return you filed online in the past (in pdf format).
+You will always be able to find a copy of your tax bill (and all past tax bills) in your Taxbox, in MyMinFin together with the tax return you filed online in the past (in pdf format).

 If the bill was for several thousands of euros, you will probably have checked it.
-If, however, you saw that you will get some money back or that you will have to pay a few hundred euros, in two months’ time, you probably just put it on the pile of bills to be paid some time.
+If, however, you saw that you will get some money back or that you will have to pay a few hundreds of euros, in two months’ time, you probably just put it on the pile of bills to be paid later.

 In any event, I would advise you check it to make sure that there are no mistakes.
 Have they copied your figures correctly?
 Does the result seem OK?
+Is it what you expected?
 If you want to do the calculations again, try the calculation again on this Tax-calc.

 If you have questions, you can always call the local tax office and ask them to explain how they made their calculations.

 If you disagree with the tax bill, try to talk with someone at your local tax office first.
-The address, the telephone number and the email address can be found on page 2 of the tax bill.
+The address, the telephone number and the email address can be found on page 2 of the tax bill (under ‘calcul’).
 If it is a simple mistake, they are often prepared to correct the mistake.